Welcome to today's edition of the Rush 24-7 podcast.

 This is in a Wall Street Journal editorial today.

-Uh, which has been here here's a pop quiz.
+Which has been, here's a pop quiz.

 Which has been the most important in reducing poverty over time?

-A, taxes, B, economic growth, C, international trade, or D, government regulation.
+C, international trade, or D, government regulation.

-What would you say, uh, Brian?
+What would you say, Brian?

-A B you weren't even listening, right?
+A, B, you weren't even listening, right?

-Superb economic growth is something John Edwards needs to learn real fast.
+There's something John Edwards needs to learn real fast.

 It comes for the latest version of the National Assessment of Educational Progress.

-They asked this question among others on economics, and the results will not please members of the Socialist International, or for that matter, the Senate Finance Committee, or for that matter, the Democrat Party.
+They ask this question among others on economics, and the results will not please members of the Socialist International, or for that matter, the Senate Finance Committee, or for that matter, the Democrat Party.

-Since its founding in 1969, the uh National Assessment of Educational Progress has become something of an annual exercise in American educational masochism.
+Since its founding in 1969, the National Assessment of Educational Progress has become something of an annual exercise in American educational masochism.

 Last year, only 54% of students met the basic standard, the equivalent of a passing grade on the science test.